 Susan Crawford is a leading telecommunications policy expert and professor of communications and Internet law at the Benjamin N. Cardozo School of Law.
-She has held prominent government positions as Special Assistant to President Obama for science, technology and innovation (2009), and served as co-leader of the FCC transition team between the Bush and Obama administrations.
-Currently, she is a member of Mayor Michael Bloomberg’s Advisory Council on Technology and Innovation.
+During 2014, Crawford is also a John A. Reilly visiting professor in intellectual property at Harvard Law School.
+She has held prominent government positions as special assistant to President Obama for science, technology and innovation (2009), and served as co-leader of the FCC transition team between the Bush and Obama administrations.
+She was a member of Mayor Michael Bloomberg’s Advisory Council on Technology and Innovation.

-Crawford’s new book, Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age, examines how the U.S. government allowed a few large companies to dominate the telecommunications industry — diminishing America’s global competitive advantage as other countries surpass the U.S. in broadband speed and price.
-The current policies, Crawford warns, have created a deep “digital divide,” where stifled competition and high prices prevent one-third of Americans from having internet access, threatening the country’s democratic freedom of information and economic future.
+Crawford’s book, Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age, published in 2013, examines how the US government allowed a few large companies to dominate the telecommunications industry, diminishing America’s global competitive advantage as other countries surpass the US in broadband speed and price.
+The current policies, Crawford warns, have created a deep “digital divide,” where stifled competition and high prices prevent one-third of Americans from having Internet access, threatening the country’s democratic freedom of information and economic future.

-Crawford writes regularly for Bloomberg.com and Wired magazine.
-She is a Fellow at the Roosevelt Institute where she spearheads the Institute’s work on making high-speed internet accessible and affordable for all.
-Prior to her position at Cardozo law school, Crawford was a professor at the University of Michigan Law School, and a visiting professor at Harvard’s Kennedy and Law Schools.
-Crawford received both her B.A. and J.D. from Yale University.
+Crawford writes regularly for Bloomberg View and Wired magazine.
+She is a fellow at the Roosevelt Institute where she spearheads the nonprofit’s work on making high-speed Internet accessible and affordable for all.
+Prior to her positions at Cardozo School of Law and Harvard, Crawford was a professor at the University of Michigan Law School.
+Crawford received both her BA and JD from Yale University.